HIM Configuration Rules

 A HIM compliant tree must follow the HIM rule set.
 The project specifying this tree must also define the domain metadata for this tree, and it may provide a public URL to a file containing the complete tree, possible also multiple public URLs to renditions of the tree in different formats such as YAML, JSON, etc.

-The creation of a HIM configuration file is the responsibility of the HIM server implementor.
+The creation of a HIM configuration file is the responsibility of the “manager” of the HIM server.

 Configuration node types